-The relator claimed that the defendants made three lies during the approval process: they disclaimed uses for the device that they later pursued, overstated the training that they later provided, and omitted critical safety information about the device.20 But the court ruled that the relator could not state an FCA cause of action asserting that any of those alleged lies to the FDA caused Centers for Medicare & Medicaid Services (CMS) to make payments that it would not have made had it known the purported true facts.
-The court ruled that the causal link between the alleged fraud and payment was lacking because, in the six years since the relator surfaced the alleged fraud, the FDA demanded neither recall nor relabeling of the device.21 The court reasoned that the "FDA's failure actually to withdraw its approval of [the device] in the face of [the relator's] allegations precludes [the relator] from resting his claims on a contention that the FDA's approval was fraudulently obtained.
-To rule otherwise would be to turn the FCA into a tool with which a jury of six people could retroactively eliminate the value of FDA approval and effectively require that a product largely be withdrawn from the market even when the FDA itself sees no reason to do so.22 The FCA exists to protect the government from paying fraudulent claims, not to second-guess agencies' judgments about whether to rescind regulatory rulings.23
+the training that they later provided, and omitted critical safety information about the device.
+19 But the court ruled that the relator could not state an FCA cause of action asserting that any of those alleged lies to the FDA caused Centers for Medicare & Medicaid Services ("CMS") to make payments that it would not have made had it known the purported true facts.
+The court ruled that the causal link between the alleged fraud and payment was lacking because, in the six years since the relator surfaced the alleged fraud, the FDA demanded neither recall nor relabeling of the device.20 The court reasoned that the "FDA's failure actually to withdraw its approval of [the device] in the face of [the relator's] allegations precludes [the relator] from resting his claims on a contention that the FDA's approval was fraudulently obtained.
+To rule otherwise would be to turn the FCA into a tool with which a jury of six people could retroactively eliminate the value of FDA approval and effectively require that a product largely be withdrawn from the market even when the FDA itself sees no reason to do so.21 The FCA exists to protect the government from paying fraudulent claims, not to second-guess agencies' judgments about whether to rescind regulatory rulings."22 19 Id. at 7.